 Tankers of the Superpowers

 While many nations went through several varieties of headgear for their armored personnel, the Soviet Union followed the mantra that if it isn’t broken don’t try to fix it, or at least don’t try too hard.
 The first anti-crash helmets were used during the Russian Civil War and were little more than heavy leather hats.
 Motorized riflemen were issued specialized versions of the typical Soviet helmet during the Cold War, but typically the tank crews relied on a basic leather, later canvas, padded helmet.

-The iconic Soviet style tanker helmet – more of a crash hat than actual helmet.
+The iconic Soviet-style tanker helmet – more of a crash hat than the actual helmet.

 A rare “donut” style tanker helmet at the Rock Island Arsenal Museum.

 Armold has suggested that this was because of the availability and functionality more than anything else.
 He told this reporter, “General Patton, for example, was getting football helmets from the Riddell Company via Major Sydenham, who was the officer in charge of developing the M1 combat helmet.”
 Armold added that the Riddell helmet was ideal for protecting tank crews from bumps often encountered in bouncing armored vehicles.

 This inspiration led to the 1938 tanker helmet, which some collectors call the M-1938.
 It should be noted that the official nomenclature for this piece of headgear is just “Tank Helmet,” rather than the typical American designation or military name.
 Likewise, it was not considered a clothing item—like a helmet or hat—but rather ordnance as part of “On Vehicle Material” for the tank.
 Used throughout World War II and into the 1950s, these helmets featured leather flaps and elasticized straps to hold radio equipment in place.
 Rather than cotton webbing, the designers opted for leather when creating the liner.

 The classic American World War II tanker helmet – seen in various movies including the recent film Fury